laszewsk/nist/catalog/ibm/ibm_communication_monitoring-h.md

 tools to create a customer-centric culture and reduce operational risk.

-Voice & Text Analytics
+Voice and Text Analytics

 Supports a variety of data sources, including text and voice

 Contact center analytics

-Open API & Integration with hundreds of 3rd party systems, including CRM
+Open API and Integration with hundreds of 3rd party systems, including CRM

 Customer Experience Analytics